Skip to content

 Perform Clustering using Faiss

-First, conduct Kmeans clustering on raw data vectors to get centroid vectors.
-We recommend 16 centroids(clusters).
-This will produce two files: centroids file and cluster ids file.
+First, run Kmeans clustering on raw data vectors to get centroid vectors.
+We recommend using 16 centroids (clusters).
+This will generate two output files: a centroids file and a cluster IDs file.
+Use the following command to perform KMeans clustering on the Deep1M dataset.

 Example Code in C++ for index construction

-Second, load raw data, centroids, and cluster ids files to build the index.
+Second, load raw data, centroids, and cluster IDs files to build the index.
 Index file is then saved.

 #include <cstdint>